MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-disk-offline.md

 >[!NOTE]
 >If Automatic troubleshoot fails or the customer does not have permissions, proceed with the [semi-automated resolution](#semi-automated-method-to-unlock-an-encrypted-disk-on-a-repair-vm-method-2).

-### Method 2: Semi-automated method to unlock an encrypted disk on a repair VM
+## Resolution method 2: Semi-automated method to unlock an encrypted disk on a repair VM

 The semi-automated resolution unlocks a single-pass-encrypted managed disk without requiring a public IP address for the repair VM.